-If a consumer wanted their pension policy to be considered as part of the Pension Review, they had to apply before the deadline of 31 March 2000.
+If a consumer wanted their pension policy to be considered as part of the Pensions Review, they had to apply before the deadline of 31 March 2000.
 But if the sale of a personal pension wasn’t included in the Pensions Review – for example, because someone says they didn’t receive an invitation or because they bought their policy after June 1994 – we may still be able to consider a complaint about it.

-If a complaint was looked at under the Pension Review, it’s unlikely that we’d look at it again – the review was designed to deal with any mis-selling issues there and then, and to provide finality for both customers and financial businesses.
+If a complaint was looked at under the Pensions Review, it’s unlikely that we’d look at it again – the review was designed to deal with any mis-selling issues there and then, and to provide finality for both customers and financial businesses.

 But if a consumer thinks there was something wrong with the way you did the review, or they think they should have been included, but weren’t, we might be able to look at it.

 Time limits apply to bringing a complaint to us, though.
-As the Pension Review finished more than six years ago, we’d need to be satisfied that a consumer has only reasonably had cause for concern within three years of raising their complaint with you.
+As the Pensions Review finished more than six years ago, we’d need to be satisfied that a consumer has only reasonably had cause for concern within three years of raising their complaint with you.

 What we look at

-We can look at complaints about advice to not join, opt out of, or transfer a workplace pension scheme in favour of a personal pension plan outside of the Pension Review dates.
-And in practice, although they don’t fall under the terms of the Pension Review as such, we would look at those complaints - and the way any loss should be compensated - in a similar way.
+We can look at complaints about advice to not join, opt out of, or transfer a workplace pension scheme in favour of a personal pension plan outside of the Pensions Review dates.
+And in practice, although they don’t fall under the terms of the Pensions Review as such, we would look at those complaints – and the way any loss should be compensated – in a similar way.